msprev/fzf-bibtex/readme.md

 Pretty print citations for selected entries passed over stdin.

-Citation format may be customised with `-prefix`, `-postfix`, and `-separator` options. `-mode` option provides presets for pandoc and LaTeX citations.
+Citation format may be customised with `-prefix`, `-postfix`, and `-separator` options.
+Legacy `-mode` option provides presets for pandoc and LaTeX style citations.

-Default values (suitable for pandoc citations):
+Default values (suitable for pandoc '@' format):

 - `-prefix="@"` `-postfix=""` `-separator="; @"`